Windows Remote Desktop File Transfer: Detailed How-to Guide

 4. File Transfer via FTP, SFTP, or SMB

-Compatibility: All Windows versions with FTP/SFTP client support.
+Compatibility: All Windows versions with FTP/SFTP client support and other platforms

 Best Use Case: Secure file transfers over networks.